Tool is my favorite band.

 If you’re a Tool fan, it’s safe to say that you like heavy stuff with plenty of hard-hitting metal guitar riffs, drum fills, and polyrhythms.

 If that’s the case, then Gojira is probably the safest choice from this list to try and listen to.
-Just like Tool, they didn’t pump out albums every year or two.
+Just like Tool, they do not pump out albums every year or two.
 But from 2001 to now, they’ve released enough material to keep you busy with songs to listen to for a while.

 And you’ll likely keep coming back for more, especially with an album like From Mars to Sirius.
 But no matter the album, you’ll find heaviness, polyrhythms, and melodic passages, all combined in the band’s own unique style.